richard-scryber/scryber.core/docs/document_components.rst

 * Component-Ref
     * A reference to an external file or stream that will be injected into the page at runtime.
     * see :doc:`referencing_files`
+* Column break
+    * Stops the flow of content within the current region, and moves any following content onto the next available column.
+    * Can be positioned at any depth within a multicolumn layout.
+    * see :doc:`document_layout` and :doc:`reference/pdf_columnbreak`
+* Page break
+    * Stops the flow of content within the current page, and moves any following content onto the next available page.
+    * Can be positioned at any depth within a layout.
+    * see :doc:`document_layout` and :doc:`reference/pdf_pagebreak`

 Textual components